-CCH partners with a number of churches in and around Jacmel that love to welcome our volunteers to join them for worship.
-If you are interested in attending a church service in Haiti (the music, alone, is phenomenal!) please talk to the CCH In-Country Director.
+CCH partners with several churches in and around Jacmel that love to welcome our volunteers to join them for worship.
+If you are interested in attending a church service in Haiti (the music, alone is phenomenal!) please talk to the CCH In-Country Director.